BBK-PiJ-2014-51/UDP/README.md

 II - path to audio must be specifed correctly at line 182 of client implementation

 III - Unit testing proved difficult.
 While there is some basic test coverage, it may be more useful to just launch client / server instances.
 Audio can be heard and there is some basic indication of where the buffers are reading and writing from provided by standard out.

+To hear some audio either run a server and at least two clients (one provider and one listener) from an ide, command line, or there are a couple unit tests which will play audio.
+Launching more than one listening client locally will result in some phasing and timing artifacts in the audio.